j3soon/Allegro5OOPTemplate/README.md

 ## FAQ

-### Mini Project 2 & Final
+### Mini Project 2

-- **Mini Project 2**: My mouse cursor seems to have a offset between the screen coordinate and the window coordinate.
+- My mouse cursor seems to have a offset between the screen coordinate and the window coordinate.

   That's because your screen resolution is too low.
-Try lower the resolution or use hotkeys instead.
+Try increase the screen resolution or use hotkeys instead.

-- **Mini Project 2**: There seems to be multiple cheat codes.
+- Can we use Code::Blocks or other IDEs to compile the project?

   Yes.
-That's because it's a bug in TAs code...
-You can use any of them to demo and get the score.

-- **Mini Project 2**: Can we use Code::Blocks or other IDEs to compile the project?

-  Yes.
 Although the video shows it in Visual Studio, but using Code::Blocks, XCode, Dev-Cpp or other IDEs are also OK.
 You can even compile it directly through `g++` or by Makefile.

-- **Mini Project 2**: Game crashes when clicking `Stage 1`.

-  Yes the game will crash if you didn't finish `TODO 3`, after finishing it, the game should work fine.

-- **Mini Project 2**: Game crashes when winning.
+- Game crashes when winning.

   Yes the game will crash if you didn't finish `TODO 5`, after finishing it, winning should work fine.